 Barter Stage II

-“Hilarious and heart-warming; this unconventional new comedy tackles love, loss, and second chances.”
+“A big-hearted romantic comedy that tackles love, loss, and second chances.”

 By Carey Crim

 Angus and Abigail fall into each other’s lives after meeting at a funeral in Florida.
 Not the first place you’d expect to find romance after clocking plenty of miles on the road of life, but startling surprises come in unpredictable packages.
 Strangers just the day before, Abigail thinks she may finally be ready to take another chance on love, but Angus has a few issues to work through first.
 Enter neighbor Ollie, formerly a baseball player for the Detroit Tigers who now enjoys golf and yoga.
 Nothing is as it seems with this trio and every disclosure reveals a new perspective.
 This charming and big-hearted comedy takes us on an unexpected journey toward a new lease on life.
 Just when they think they’ve got it all figured out, well-traveled people can be rookies when it comes to learning the good stuff. “...a beautiful vignette about life...treated with kindness, humor, and lots of love.”

 PLEASE NOTE: This show contains mature language and adult content.
 Herbal tobacco will be used in this production.

 My mother always said I was like a bull in a china shop.
 My dance background is not in ballet but clogging.
 I hopped around on crutches a total of nine times from middle school to college.

 Needless to say I have never been described as graceful.